jboucher154/WoltApp2024/README.md

 To view FastAPI docs
 > localhost:8000/docs

+When complete deactivate virtual environment with command: `deactivate`

 ### For Docker:

-If you prefer to test the assignment in a docker container you can create the image an run it using the provided Dockerfile and docker-compose
+If you prefer to test the assignment in a docker container you can create the image and run it using the provided Dockerfile and docker-compose

 > docker compose up